 Each year, CalPERS provides a valuation of the County's plan assets, which includes the actuarial determined contribution for the following year.
 These valuations are subject to fluctuations in the assets of the plan due to investment returns earned by CalPERS and changes in status of the County's retirees and employees.
 Due to the growing unfunded liability based on these factors, the County's required contributions have increased from 23.13% to 25.15% for non-safety employees and have decreased from 43.44% to 39.81% for safety employees for Fiscal Year 2024-25.
+The decrease in retirement rates for safety employees is due to the Conty's pension obligation bonds now being paid off.
+Pension Obligation Bonds were previously issued by the County in 2004 to fund the payment of unfunded liabilities in CalPERS as a result of the declining rates of return on CalPERS' investments.

-Other pressures that are impacting the County are the continual rise in costs for all goods and services due to continued inflationary conditions felt nationwide an increase in general liabilities.
+Other pressures that are impacting the County are the continual rise in costs for all goods and services due to continued inflationary conditions felt nationwide and an increase in general liabilities.
 The County will also see a 13.35% increase in rates on health insurance premiums which is 398% higher than the increase for Fiscal Year 2023-24.